Schwarzer over the moon about Fulham achievement

-The North London club have defied all odds to make it through to the last two of Europe’s second tier competition, beating off the likes of Shakhtar Donetsk, Juventus, Wolfsburg and Hamburg along the way and their Australian goalkeeper believes it is a great achievement by such a small club and is so wrapped up in it that he hasn’t given a minutes thought to the upcoming World Cup.
+Mark Schwarzer is in a buoyant mood as Fulham prepare for the Europa League final against Atletico Madrid.
+The North London club have defied all odds to make it through to the last two of Europe's second tier competition, beating off the likes of Shakhtar Donetsk, Juventus, Wolfsburg and Hamburg along the way and their Australian goalkeeper believes it is a great achievement by such a small club and is so wrapped up in it that he hasn't given a minutes thought to the upcoming World Cup.

 "It's a truly remarkable accomplishment for a club like Fulham," Schwarzer said.